benok/burmilla-os-console/README.md

 **'ros console switch' doesn't work correctly since [RancherOS era](https://github.com/rancher/os/issues?q=is%3Aissue+is%3Aopen+%22ros+console+switch%22).**

-#### Note for developer:

-When you develop new or build new image and want to update to latest, you may need to switch once to other console(e.g. `default`) and switch back, if not new image pulled collectly.

-(Using `system-docker pull benok/os-*console` doesn't recreate console images.)

 ## Notes for Debian console
 * based on non-slim image
 * uses buster as Burmilla's default console uses ([burmilla/os/#111](https://github.com/burmilla/os/pull/111))